 You'll gain experience in adult, child and adolescent counselling, focusing your learning on:

-- counseling and psychological theory
+- counselling and psychological theory.

 - practical skills through industry-based learning and placement.

 Accredited by the Australian Counselling Association (ACA), the Master of Counselling covers:

 - insights into a range of presenting issues, including depression, anxiety, grief, loss, and addictions.

 - an understanding of the ethics of counselling.

 - the completion of a practice-based minor thesis.

 Please note: this is not a psychology course accredited by the Australian Psychological Society.

 - multicultural services